DataGreed/polyendtracker-midi-export/reverse-engineering/session 1/session1-notes.md

 **Conclusion:**

-- "Note CUT" is encoded as FE
+- "Note FAD" is encoded as FE

 ## Comparing pattern files 1 and 10